Current risk level

-- Anyone feeling unwell should avoid using public transport.
+- anyone feeling unwell should avoid using public transport and should remain at home

 - for short trips, consider walking or cycling.

 - travel outside peak periods where possible.

-- Adults seeking to board a service that has a high number of passengers are asked to consider waiting for the next service where available.
-This request does not apply to children.
+- adults seeking to board a service that has a high number of passengers are asked to consider waiting for the next service where available.
+This does not apply to children.

 - spread out on board as much as you can.

 - avoid touching surfaces whenever you can.